WordPress/classic-editor/readme.txt

 By default, this plugin hides all functionality available in the new Block Editor ("Gutenberg").

 == Changelog ==

+= 1.5 =
+* Updated for WordPress 5.2 and Gutenberg 5.3.
+* Enhanced the "open posts in the last editor used to edit them" logic.

 = 1.4 =
 * On network installations removed the restriction for only network activation.